realpython/python-guide/docs/scenarios/xml.rst

     doc['mydocument']['plus']['@a'] # == u'complex'
     doc['mydocument']['plus']['#text'] # == u'element as well'

-xmltodict also lets you roundtrip back to XML with the unparse function, has a streaming mode suitable for handling files that don't fit in memory and supports namespaces.
+:module:`xmltodict` also lets you roundtrip back to XML with the :py:func:`unparse` function, has a streaming mode suitable for handling files that don't fit in memory, and supports namespaces.